 Check and make sure you are passing.
 50% may not cut it anymore.
 Check your syllabus, often a 2.0 is a pass, which is 60%.

-This is probably the most important point.
+This is probably the most important point as an engineering freshman.
 You have paid thousands for an institution to prepare you for life.
-Likely tens of thousands went through the school before you- the university has seen and deals with every kind of situation you can imagine.
+Likely, tens of thousands went through the school before you- the university has seen and deals with every kind of situation you can imagine.
 For example, health plans cover dental work and can even cover massages and physiotherapy.
-For me, this meant a $17 massage for an hour- but I had no idea I could do it until years later.

 University students are prime marketing pawns.
 Companies will constantly come and showcase their newest tech and will often bring free giveaways.
 Your school website should have the details of when and where they will be coming.
 Also, it gives you a chance to meet people in your future industry.
 Talk with them and express interest, you never know where the next intern is lurking.

-There are tons of places to make a quick buck if you need it
+11. There are tons of places to make a quick buck when you need it

 When people warn that University is expensive, they were not kidding.
 Expect to occasionally live off $20 a week.
 It happens.
 But to prevent it as much as possible keep an eye open for job postings at school.
 School jobs work around your schedule and often pay well, not to mention it looks fantastic on a resume.

-It is impossible to go over all of the details of what to expect.
+It is impossible to go over all of the details of what to expect in an engineering student guide.
 It is a journey that must be traversed with some uncertainty.
 Hopefully, these pointers will serve you some good throughout your university endeavors.
 It will undoubtedly be a long and arduous journey.
-Though it may be difficult, maybe even the most difficult thing you have ever done, but it will be worth all the while when you walk out sporting your new engineering degree.
+Though it may be difficult, maybe even the most difficult thing you have ever done, it will be worth all the while when you walk out sporting your new engineering degree.